 - An. late 17th Century.

 After the death of the Spanish Habsburg King Charles II in November 1700, his last will designated Louis XIV's second grandson as his successor.
-This transition seemed to go smoothly at first, but in September 1701 the grand alliance was formed to prevent it.
-This let to the War of the Spanish Succession
+This transition seemed to go smoothly at first, but in September 1701 the Grand Alliance of England, The United Provinces and Austria-Hungary was formed to prevent it.
+This led to the War of the Spanish Succession

 In terms of numbers the Grand Alliance and the Two Crowns were about evenly matched.
 On the Bourbon side the French Army was Europe's largest and the Spanish Army was rapidly expanding.
 On the alliance side the Dutch Army was the largest, closely followed by the English Army and the Austrian Habsburg army.

 The war started with a surprising Austrian offensive by Prince Eugen in Italy in 1701.
 Bavaria then joined France in September 1702 and Savoy and Portugal joined the Alliance.
 In 1704 France seemed well on its way to victory, but the Franco Bavarians were crushed in the Battle of Blenheim and the alliance took Gibraltar.